 - Specific: Complete five client projects using Adobe Creative Suite.

-- Relevant: Deliver high-quality designs that meet clients’ expectations.
+- Relevant: Deliver high-quality, brand-consistent designs that meet client expectations and enhance portfolio value.

-- Time-bound: Complete the five projects within the next six weeks.
+- Time-bound: Complete the five projects within the next six weeks, with at least one project finalized each week.

 SMART goal examples for virtual assistants

-- Specific: Reduce email response time to less than 24 hours.
+- Specific: Reduce average email response time to under 24 hours.

-- Relevant: Improve client satisfaction and technical communication efficiency.
+- Relevant: Faster responses improve client satisfaction and technical communication efficiency.

 - Time-bound: Achieve the reduced response time within the next month.